-The fifty monastics or so that left SRF, were about one third of all its monastics at the time.
-They got a hard time adapting to the world outside "the SRF walls" - the SRF ashrams and other centres.
+The church society Self-Realization Fellowship has its monastic branch to lead it.
+Between 2000 and 2005, fifty of SRF's monastics left the premises.
+They were about one third of all its monastics at the time (Parsons 2012, 171).
+Many got a hard time adapting to the world outside "SRF walls" - the SRF ashrams and other centres.

-Some think problems are opportunities that call for good solutions, and that good solutions manage to bring much of value with them.
-Maybe, but why not suspect that such very lucky cases are rare, few and far between?
-Rather than squander the boons and blessings, learn how to manage well - that is, be a life manager to get greater goods!
-Seeing this, Maharishi Mahesh Yogi agreed to have and American university.
+Some try to be up to living on; some think problems are opportunities: Sound education helps many.
+Seeing this, Maharishi Mahesh Yogi agreed to have an American university.
 It is an accredied university today, named ◦Maharishi University of Management, MUM.
-The word 'management' in the title stands for managing one's life through deep meditation and quality education together.
+The word 'management' in the title stands for managing one's life through deep meditation and quality education hand in hand.
 Decent self-management and self-cultivation are like brother and sister in this.

 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5-8).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Geza Vermes, 2012)

-The wise men that Mattew writes about in the first two chapters of his gospel, were they three, were they so wise after all?
-They caused a king they visited, to start killing off infants to get rid of a future competitor.
+Paramahansa Yogananda (1893-1952) tells that when Jesus was born, three of his nearest gurus in the SRF line of gurus came to visit him.
+They were the wise men, he claims, and as so often otherwise, without evidence.
+Now, the wise men that Mattew writes about in the first two chapters of his gospel, were they three, and were they so wise after all?
+According to the first couple of chapters in the gospel of Matthew, they caused a king they visited, to start killing off infants to get rid of a future competitor.

 A contemporary of Matthew, the Jewish historian Flavius Josephus (37–c.100 CE), reports, and later rabbinic literature confirms, a folk tale which was in circulation in New Testament times.
 It relates to the birth of Moses and his miraculous escape from the hands of Pharaoh of Egypt.
 (Vermes 2010:84, 85)